Editorial Notes

 Motet for Easter Day.
 This piece appears as an example of composition in Thomas Morley's A Plain and Easy Introduction to Practical Music, published in 1597.
 Note values have been halved and the music transposed up a tone.
 Small accidentals are used to indicate the implicit cancellation of an accidental in the source and musica ficta.
 Barlines and cautionary accidentals (shown in brackets) are editorial.
 The text is based upon John 20:13, where Mary Magdalene speaks of the missing body of Jesus from the tomb, at the resurrection.

-Back to Catalogue | Available free | Up to Top
+Back to Catalogue | Download | Up to Top

 Burial Sentences Thomas Morley

 Perhaps the destruction during the Civil War and Commonwealth can account for the lack of contemporary sources of this well-loved collection of short pieces.
 However, it is more curious that the earliest complete sources date from the 18th century.
-There is only one 16th century Tenor part book in existence, in which the composer is not stated.
+There is only one 16th-century Tenor part book in existence, in which the composer is not stated.
 Morley is credited as the composer by the time of the Restoration, however, scholars continue to debate whether it really is his work.

 Sources: